 Only Aldridge is able to increase his road shooting rate.
 James, Durant, and Parker take big hits to their shooting rates outside of their home arenas.
 Let’s be real here: LeBron’s .583 road eFG%, while much lower than his rate at home, is still much better than the .520-ish rate Paul George shoots every day.
 But we are looking at consistency here, and Paul George has a steadier hand than Mr. James or Mr. Durant.

 Guys, the road is hard.
 The road don’t take no guff.
 Paul George does have his struggles on the road still.
 He commits a few more turnovers per game outside of the BiLF, and his defensive rating takes a dive (the Pacers as a whole give up 12 more points per game outside of Indiana).
 His three point touch goes a bit askew as well.

 But George makes up for it by getting to the stripe more often (and shooting a better FT% while he is there).
 Bottom line?
 Paul George is the same guy offensively for the Pacers no matter what area code hosts the opening tip.
 That makes him the best Pacer weapon on the road, and one of the more consistent traveling scorers in the NBA.

 In a year when his teammates are still struggling on the road – and with every road win highly important in Indiana’s quest for the East’s top seed – Paul George’s newfound steady hand has made that zero point night in Oakland seem like it took place in a different millennium.

-Topics: Road Warrior
+Tags: Road Warrior